 Out of stock

-For creating a long lasting cloth that will continue to look and feel better with age and use, tenugui is made by skilled craftsmen using the traditional “Chusen” dyeing technique.
+To create a long lasting cloth that will continue to look and feel better with age and use, tenugui is made by skilled craftsmen using the traditional “Chusen” dyeing technique.
 This technique was established in the Meiji period in Japan, with the dye being poured through the cloth in such a way that allows it to seep all the way through each strand.
-The resulting patterns have no front or back, making each cloth completely reversible.
-Usually the long sides are finished with a selvage, and the short sides are left unfinished and may show some fraying.
+The resulting patterns have no front or back, making each cloth fully reversible.
+Usually the long sides are finished with a selvage, and the short sides are left unfinished and will eventually show some fraying.
 If the loose thread is unraveled, you can easily trim it with scissors.
 (Fabric fraying will gradually lessen over several wash cycles.
 The edge can be left raw or can be trimmed evenly for a natural fringe.)

 279 East 6th Ave